luissimas/zettelkasten/1 - Inbox/InfluxDB.md

 created-at: "2024-06-10"
 ---

 InfluxDB is a time series database.
+I've started using it on my [[Zettelkasten exporter]] project.

 Key concepts: